SolidWorks: Modeling technology

-SolidWorks is a solid modeler, and utilizes a parametric feature-based approach which was initially developed by PTC (Creo/Pro-Engineer) to create 3D CAD models and assemblies.
+SolidWorks is a solid modeler, and uses a parametric feature-based approach which was initially developed by PTC (Creo/Pro-Engineer) to create 3D CAD models and assemblies.
 The software uses the Parasolid modeling kernel.

 SolidWorks software includes tools for analyses and simulations, such as Finite Element Analysis, which supports modeling, design, and collaborative work.

 SolidWorks offers multiple work tools to be used when building system assemblies such as the interference detection tool.
-This enables the detection of potential interfering part which could cause issue in the assembly system.
+This enables the detection of potential interfering parts which could cause issues in the assembly system.